 2) Write on small cards what non-eating activities are doing you good: Check my inspirations above.
 It helps to think through these options ahead of time.

 3) Each time when you feel unhappy, pick up a card will help you to let go of your anger, sadness or boredom.
-The box should be regularly updated so that you will be steadily guided by new ideas.
+The box should be regularly updated in a way that new ideas will steadily inspire you.

-Did I forget any non-caloric activities that help you stop emotional eating?
-Please share them with us below in the comment section.
-(Sports and Fitness activities I will tackle in a future challenge)
+Did I forget any non-caloric activities that help you with overeating?
+Please share them with us below in the comment section. (sports and fitness activities I will tackle in a future challenge)